Konfekt/vim-compilers/README.md

 It can then be called to lint the main file by `:Lint`.

-The location-list window that lists the compiler messages can then be opened by `:lwindow` and they can be jumped to by `:lN` respectively `:lp`.
+The location-list window that lists the compiler messages can then be opened by `:lwindow` and they can be jumped to by `:ln` respectively `:lp`.

 To automatically open the location-list window after linting has finished, add `autocmd QuickFixCmdPost lmake lwindow`.